Becky Spencer

-Rebecca Leigh Spencer (born 22 February 1991) is a professional footballer who plays as a goalkeeper for Women's Super League club Chelsea and the Jamaica national team.
+Rebecca "Becky" Leigh Spencer (born 22 February 1991) is a professional footballer who plays as a goalkeeper for Women's Super League club Chelsea and the Jamaica national team.
+Born in England, Spencer represented England at Under-19 and Under-20 levels and now represents Jamaica at senior international level.

 After coming through the ranks at Arsenal, she had spent short spells with French club ASJ Soyaux and Birmingham City before returning to Arsenal ahead of the 2013 FA WSL.
 She spent two-and-a-half more years with Birmingham City, before joining Chelsea in January 2016.
-Born in England, Spencer represented England at Under-19 and Under-20 levels and now represents Jamaica at senior international level.

 Early life

 Born in Northwick Park Hospital, Spencer attended Welldon Park First and Middle School, appearing as the school goalkeeper aged 10.
 She then attended Rooks Heath College and in January 2009 was a fitness student in St Albans.